prajith-vishnu/scrapyard/README.md

 On older machines the game watches its own framerate for the first few seconds and automatically turns off bloom and drops shadow resolution if it is struggling.

+Btw the first commits share a timestamp because the project was built before I set up git, then imported in one pass multiple times to show how I built it.